 N/B: This list includes mostly free tools for remote work that are widespread and tested by ourselves.

 FREE SOFTWARE FOR PLANNING

 The best service for planning is the easiest and most available one.
 GOOGLE CALENDAR is cool enough to help you with day-by-day planning.
 It’s also free for everybody.
-Why not use this?
+How about using it?

-Here you can also “stretch” your plans by days and weeks and this will be clearly seen with the help of colored lines which go through days.
-This is helpful in case of several projects that go simultaneously and you have to know how to allocate your time and efforts appropriately.
+Here you can also “stretch” your plans by days and weeks, and it will be clearly seen with the help of colored lines which go through days.
+This is helpful when you have several projects that go simultaneously and need to know how to allocate your time and efforts appropriately.

-You can email your plans to your colleagues right from the calendar and receive a copy of the letter if you like.
+You can email your plans to your colleagues directly from the calendar and receive a copy of the letter if you like.

-You can separate your calendars: create different ones for work and private life, and this also concerns Tasks.
+You can separate your calendars: create different ones for work and private life, and the same applies to Tasks.
 Google Calendar is available on the web at calendar.google.com and via Android and iOS.
 You just need to have a Google account to freely use all the possibilities of this service from any device.